EricKim86/note-taker/README.md

   ## Description
- This application allows a user to write and save notes in a browser.
-The saved notes can be recalled
+ This application allows a user to write and save notes.
+The saved notes can be recalled by selecting the note.
+This application utilizes express.

   ## Table of Contents